-- 1. Knowledge in the discipline: Students will demonstrate a competent understanding of theories, concepts, and subjects in the minor. - 2.
-Critical thinking skills: Students will demonstrate the ability to locate, evaluate, analyze, and synthesize information relevant to the disciplines of the minor.
+- 1. Knowledge in the discipline: Students will demonstrate a competent understanding of theories, concepts and subjects in the minor. - 2.
+Critical thinking skills: Students will demonstrate the ability to locate, evaluate, analyze and synthesize information relevant to the disciplines of the minor.

 A student who is not a business major may pursue a minor in Equine Business Management.
-A student majoring in business may pursue a minor in Equine Studies offered by the Equine Studies Program.
+A student majoring in business may pursue a minor in Equine Studies offered by the Equine Studies Department.

-Requirements for a Minor in Equine Business Management 19 Credits ACCT 201 Principles of Accounting I 3 credits BUS 321 Principles of Marketing Management 3 credits BUS 331 Principles of Management 3 credits BUS 341 Principles of Financial Management 3 credits

-EQ 255 Stable Management 3 credits

-EQ 256 Stable Management Lab 1 credit

-EQ 340 Equine Business Management 3 credits
+Requirements for a Minor in Equine Business Management 19 Credits 0 11 ACCT 201 Principles of Accounting I 3 credits BUS 321 Principles of Marketing Management 3 credits BUS 331 Principles of Management 3 credits BUS 341 Principles of Financial Management 3 credits EQ 255 Stable Management 3 credits EQ 256 Stable Management Lab 1 credit EQ 249 History & Theory of Modern Riding 3 credits EQ 340 Equine Business Management 3 credits